apache/mynewt-site/docs/os/modules/imgmgr/imgr_ver_str.md

    imgr_ver_str(struct image_version *ver, char *dst)
 ```

   Takes the version string from `ver` and formats that into a printable string to `dst`.
-Caller must make sure that `dst` contains enough space to hold maximum lenght version string.
+Caller must make sure that `dst` contains enough space to hold maximum length version string.
 The convenience defininition for max length version string is named `IMGMGR_MAX_VER_STR`.

 #### Arguments